merc1031/floskell/CONFIGURATION.md

   by the opening characters) and optional context to a whitespace configuration.
 The key can be either

+  Changes between here and original Floskell include the new decl_context for refining whitespace and layout, and when formatting vertically spaces will be obeyed using the following rule.
+    * Before will place a space directly after the Before linebreak if set
+    * After will place a space directly before the After linebreak if set

   * `default`: Defines the fallback whitespace configuration,

   * `* in <context>`: Defines the default whitespace configuration